2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 5. Failing fuel injectors

 Turbocharged V8 engines, designated as N63, have several potential issues and can be a handful if the owner neglects them.
-Failing fuel injectors are the most common among them, as they are susceptible to gasoline quality.
+Failing fuel injectors are the most common, as they are susceptible to gasoline quality.

 This causes various engine running issues, ranging from rough idle and stalling to loss of power and sluggish acceleration.
 Using premium quality fuel and avoiding short drives is the only way to prevent this.